 • Prostate cancer

-Prostate cancer is one of the most common cancers to affect men; it is estimated that 1 in 5 men will develop the disease sometime during their lifetime, and three-quarters of all cases are in men aged 65 years or older.
+Prostate cancer is the most commonly diagnosed cancer among Canadian men; it is estimated that about 1 in 9 men will develop the disease sometime during their lifetime1, and most of the time, it happens in men after age 50.1

-While prostate cancer can grow quickly and spread, more often it grows slowly and may remain within the prostate gland for years (localised cancer).
+While prostate cancer can grow quickly and spread, more often it grows slowly and may remain within the prostate gland for years (localized cancer).
 In its early stages, the disease has no symptoms.
-However, as the cancer develops, it can invade and damage the surrounding tissues, or spread to other areas of the body (metastasis).
+However, as the cancer develops, it can invade and damage the surrounding tissues or spread to other areas of the body (metastasis).

-Various tests may be used to screen for prostate cancer including the prostate-specific antigen (PSA), which measures the level of this protein in the blood.
+Various tests may be used to screen for prostate cancer including the prostate-specific antigen (PSA) test, which measures the level of this protein in the blood.
 An elevated PSA level can indicate the presence of prostate cancer.
-A PSA test is often used in combination with a digital rectal examination.
+A PSA test is often used in combination with a digital rectal examination (DRE).

 If prostate cancer is diagnosed, the 'stage' of the disease tells the doctor how far the cancer has spread and helps him/her decide the best treatment option.